The six Grothendieck operations on o-minimal sheaves

 \begin{section}{Introduction} The study of o-minimal structures (\cite{vdd}) is the analytic part of model theory which deals with theories of ordered, hence topological, structures satisfying certain tameness properties.
 It generalizes piecewise linear geometry (\cite[Chapter 1, \S 7]{vdd}), semi-algebraic geometry (\cite{BCR}) and globally sub-analytic geometry (\cite{kr}, also called finitely sub-analytic in \cite{vdd86}) and it is claimed to be the formalization of Grothendieck's notion of tame topology (topologie mod\'er\'ee).
 See \cite{vdd} and \cite{dmi}.

-The most striking successes of this model-theoretic point of view of sub-analytic geometry include, on the one hand, an understanding of the behavior at infinity of certain important classes of sub-analytic sets as in Wilkie's (\cite{w}) as pointed out by Bierstone and Milman \cite{BM}, and on the other hand, the recent, somehow surprising, first unconditional proof of the Andr\'e-Oort conjecture for mixed Shimura varieties expressible as products of curves by Pila \cite{pl} following previous work also using o-minimality by Pila and Zanier (\cite{pz}), Pila and Wilkie (\cite{pw}) and Peterzil and Starchenko (\cite{pst}).
+The most striking successes of this model-theoretic point of view of sub-analytic geometry include, on the one hand, an understanding of the behavior at infinity of certain important classes of sub-analytic sets as in Wilkie's (\cite{w}) as pointed out by Bierstone and Milman \cite{BM}, and on the other hand, the recent, somehow surprising, first unconditional proof of the Andr\'e-Oort conjecture for mixed Shimura varieties expressible as products of curves by Pila \cite{pl} following previous work also using o-minimality by Pila and Zannier (\cite{pz}), Pila and Wilkie (\cite{pw}) and Peterzil and Starchenko (\cite{pst}).

-The goal of this paper is to contribute further to the claim that o-minimality does indeed realize Grothendieck's notion of topologie mod\'er\'ee by developing the formalism of the Grothendieck six operations on o-minimal sheaves, extending Delfs results for semi-algebraic sheaves (\cite{D3}) as well as Kashiwara and Schapira (\cite{ks2}) and Prelli's (\cite{lucap}) results for sub-analytic sheaves restricted to globally sub-analytic spaces (as we deal, for now, only with definable spaces and not locally definable spaces - the later more general case will be dealt with in a sequel to this paper).
+The goal of this paper is to contribute further to the claim that o-minimality does indeed realize Grothendieck's notion of topologie mod\'er\'ee by developing the formalism of the Grothendieck six operations on o-minimal sheaves, extending Delfs results for semi-algebraic sheaves (\cite{D3}) as well as Kashiwara and Schapira results for sub-analytic sheaves (defined and studied in \cite{ks2} and successively in \cite{lucap}) restricted to globally sub-analytic spaces (as we deal, for now, only with definable spaces and not locally definable spaces - the later more general case will be dealt with in a sequel to this paper).

 In the semi-algebraic case nearly all of our results are completely new.
 Indeed, in \cite[Section 8]{D3}, Delfs constructs the semi-algebraic proper direct image functor and only proves two basic results about this functor (base change and commutativity with small inductive limits) and then conjectures in \cite[Remark 8.11 ii)]{D3} that: ``It seems that the results of this section suffice to prove a semi-algebraic analogue of Verdier duality (by the same proof as in the theory of locally compact spaces c.f \cite{ver}).''